-The history of Pollok House
+The History of Pollok House

 The main part of the house was constructed in 1752 but added to in the early 20th century.
 It’s a beautiful example of a grand Georgian country estate, complete with gorgeous gardens and lands that contain over 1000 species of rhododendrons and trees that are hundreds of years old (plus highland coos!).

 Pollok House itself is an interesting place to visit too.
 The luxurious upstairs of Pollok House was used by the family.
 It contains beautiful antique furniture and an extensive and impressive collection of Spanish paintings.

 While Pollok House was once an ancestral home, it is now owned by the City of Glasgow and is managed by the National Trust for Scotland, a conservation charity organisation that aims to protect Scotland’s treasures, from properties to lands across the country.

-Pollok House actually plays a crucial part in the history of the National Trust for Scotland, with its cedar panelled smoking room providing the setting for the talks that established the organisation, back in 1931.
+Pollok House actually plays a crucial part in the history of the National Trust for Scotland, with its cedar-panelled smoking room providing the setting for the talks that established the organisation back in 1931.

 How to get to Pollok House

-If you don’t have a car it is possible to visit Pollok House by taking the bus for about 20 minutes from Glasgow city centre and then walking the last 15 minutes.
+If you don’t have a car, it is possible to visit Pollok House by taking the bus for about 20 minutes from Glasgow city centre and then walking for the last 15 minutes.

-Would we recommend “Escape the Past” at Pollok House?
+Would we recommend Pollok House?